-The Trumer Brauerei in Berkeley makes exactly one beer, but what a classic beer it is.
+The Trumer Brauerei in Berkeley makes exactly one classic beer.
 Berkeley is the second brewery making Trumer Pils, the product of an Austrian brewery founded in 1601, almost 250 years before pale and hoppy European Pilsner beers were invented in Bohemia.
 When the new style of beer was invented, German and Austrian brewers embraced and refined it to their liking.
-Trumer’s light crisp pilsner is considered one of the most faithful to that tradition and easily puts all American macro brands to shame for using that term without offering the full classic European hop and malt flavors.
-Trumer opens to the public for a tour each weekday at 3:15.
-Make arrangements on their website on their tour page, where they also feature a video tour.
+Trumer’s crisp pilsner is considered one of the most faithful to that tradition and easily puts Multinational macro brands to shame for using that term without offering the full classic European hop and malt flavors.
+Trumer opens to the public for a tour each weekday.
+Check the times and make arrangements on their website on their tour page, where they also feature a video tour.

 Extras: Once in a while they host a festival or a home brew competition, other terrific chances to taste this delicate and perishable beer as fresh as it ever could be.